wso2/identity-apps/.changeset/beige-rats-march.md

 "@wso2is/console": patch
 ---

-Fix the filter not updating issue in the workflow.
+Fix the filter not updating issue in the workflow and approval task status schema changes.